Risk Awareness in HTN Planning: Conclusions

 \section{Conclusions}

 In decision theory, risk and uncertainty are usually defined as distinct concepts.
 We bring such a distinction to the field of planning by considering two types of actions: risk-inducing and uncertainty-inducing actions.
 We identify the possible sources of uncertainty that have effects on the action outcomes ranging from totally known to totally unknown probability distribution of effects and their corresponding costs.
 Using this distinction, we developed a general framework for HTN planning that can be specialised by future studies to deal with planning problems that involve risk and uncertainty related to action costs.
-Since our work is rooted in decision theory, a well-established field of research, we believe that it helps bringing HTN planning a step closer to simulating the way in which decision makers address and solve problems while embracing risk.
+Since our work is rooted in decision theory, a well-established field of research, we believe that it helps bring HTN planning a step closer to simulating the way in which decision makers address and solve problems while embracing risk.

-We studied a specific realisation of this framework for which actions have single effects and are risk inducing, and planning agents adopt a specific risk attitude, which can be static or dynamic, for making planning choices.
-We further discussed approaches that can solve such HTN planning problems by incorporating expected utilities with hierarchical constructs to allow finding risk-aware plans, i.e., plans with the highest expected utility that comply with the planning agent's risk attitude.
-We also showed that by restricting the type of utility function to the family of linear and exponential utility functions, we can adapt approaches that find cost-optimal plans to solve risk-aware HTN planning problems.
+We studied a specific realisation of this framework for which actions have single effects and are risk-inducing, and planning agents adopt a specific risk attitude, which can be static or dynamic, for making planning choices.
+We further developed an approach that can solve risk-aware plan-based HTN planning problems by incorporating expected utilities with hierarchical constructs to allow finding risk-aware plans, i.e., plans with the highest expected utility that comply with the planning agent's risk attitude.
+In our developed approach, we showed that by restricting the type of utility function to the family of linear and exponential utility functions, we can adapt approaches that find cost-optimal plans to solve risk-aware HTN planning problems.
+Based on this, we went one step further and discussed how to adapt an existing approach for cost-optimal plans to solve state-based HTN planning problems.